phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

     #######################################################################

-This error message is informing us that for some of our characters, we have no data for at least one of the two populations.
+This error message is informing us that for some of our characters, we have no data for at least one of the two populations of the Babuyan Claro-Calayan pair.
 Such sites can be common in RADseq loci, because most assemblers seem to enforce thresholds on missing data at the locus level.
 Rather than removing these sites ourselves, we can tell |eco| to ignore them::